zorba78/cnu-r-programming-lecture-note/docs/11-data-visualization.md

 ```
 Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
 ℹ Please use `linewidth` instead.
+This warning is displayed once every 8 hours.
+Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
+generated.
 ```

 <div class="figure">